-Designed to enable candidates to understand the principles of adolescent development and to better inform teacher decision making for secondary level students.
-Candidates will begin to develop a philosophy based on content-specific, national standards, including an intense field experience component.
-The course will also provide an overview of the basis for secondary school organization and appropriate teaching strategies characteristic of a secondary level program, including scheduling, curriculum design, and strategies for working with diverse populations.
+The course is designed to enable teacher education candidates to make better decision as teachers when working with students in grades 7-12.
+Candidates will develop a philosophy of education based on content-specific, national standards, and a fifty hour field experience component.
+The course will also provide an overview of the basis for school organization and appropriate teaching strategies, including scheduling, curriculum design, and strategies for working with diverse populations.
 Pre-requisite: Admission to Teacher Education.
 Fall, Spring.